angular/protractor/docs/overview.md

  This contains static variables and classes, such as `protractor.Key` which enumerates the codes for special keyboard signals.

-Take this example, which tests the 'Basics' example on the AngularJS homepage:
+A simple spec file tests the 'The Basics' example on the AngularJS homepage:

 ```javascript
 describe('angularjs homepage', function() {